Reading: Psalm 147

 But where does that leave me?
 I live in a world that is trying to bend me—to distort me—so I fit into its mold.
 It takes real determination to resist.
 If I compromise my faith, I quickly become a double-minded person, unfit for the Lord’s service.
 I need the mind of Christ.

 Response: Father God, I need your wisdom to live right in this world.
-I want to escape the corruption that is in the world by drawing close to you and obeying your holy and unchanging word.
-I call on you for help.
+I want to escape the corruption that is in the world by drawing close to you and obeying your holy word.
+Holy Spirit, I call on you for help.
 Amen.

 Your Turn: Do you suffer from double-mindedness?
 Where is your anchor?